zooniverse/galaxy-zoo-touch-table/README.md

 - **Staging:** GZ_Staging_Subjects.db
 - **Production:** GZ_Production_Subjects.db

+## Using Local Subjects
+In order to stay truly offline-first, the app can run with local subjects to prevent the need to fetch an image source from the internet.
+To do this, a "Subjects" folder must exist in the system's "Documents" folder containing paths to the local files.
+Within "Documents/Subjects" the app expects subfolders denoted by the first characters of a filename.
+Ex: The subject with a filename "J232546.75+153355.2.png" is expected to exist in "Documents/Subjects/J232/J232546.75+153355.2.png".
+Images should be in .png format.
+If a local subject is missing, the app falls back to fetching the subject online.

 To create the database, a subject export (.csv) retrieved from Panoptes must be preprocessed using a Python script.
 That .csv can then be imported into a database.
-I've used the [SQLiteStudio GUI](https://sqlitestudio.pl/index.rvt) to import CSVs.
+I've used the [DBBrowser](https://sqlitebrowser.org/) to import CSVs.

 The local database has the following structure:

 ```
 CREATE TABLE Subjects(
-    subject_id STRING,
+    subject_id TEXT,
-    classification_count INTEGER,
+    classifications_count INTEGER,
-    ra DOUBLE,
+    ra REAL,
-    dec DOUBLE,
+    dec REAL,
-    image STRING
+    image TEXT,
+    filename TEXT,
+    smooth INTEGER,
+    features INTEGER,
+    star INTEGER
 );
 ```